inf112-v19/LwjglApplicationConfiguration/README.md

 # INF112 RoboRally game
 Much more than a simple skeleton with libgdx.

+#### How to play
+Choose a card by clicking on one of the cards to the right.
+These are the cards you currently have in your hand.
+Choosing a card will put it in the register.
+You can click on the card in the register to remove it again.
+You can submit once five cards are chosen.
+Pressing the submit button will cause the game round to start.
+Pressing the clear button will remove any chosen cards from the register.
+Pressing the power down button will cause your robot to go into power down mode.

+You can zoom in and out by pressing '1' and '2', respectively.
+You can also move the screen by dragging anywhere on the map.

 ### How to run
 To run the game, run Main.java and follow the instructions.